A Target-Agnostic Protocol-Independent Interface for the Transport Layer: Evaluation

-To evaluate latency, we use one server thread, multiple threads on one client machine to generate cross traffic with HTTP requests for a large 1MB file, and a single thread on another client to send back-to-back requests for a small file in a closed loop.
-We record the average and 90th percentile latency between when a request is sent and a response is received.
-Figure~\ref{fig:tcp_dpdk_lat} compares the results between mTCP and \mtpdpdk with all optimizations for cross traffic load of 0\%, 50\%, and 90\% of the server thread's saturation point and file sizes of 32B and 8KB. \mtpdpdk consistently provides lower latency, improving tail latency by 14\% to 46\%.
-Similar to the previous experiment, we attribute these improvements to the optimizations in \mtpdpdk's packet generation.
+To evaluate latency, we use one server thread, one client generating cross traffic with HTTP requests for a large 1MB file, and a second client issuing back-to-back requests for a small file in a closed loop.
+We measure average and 90th-percentile request–response latency. \htodo{We record the average and 90th percentile latency between when a request is sent and a response is received.} Figure~\ref{fig:tcp_dpdk_lat} compares mTCP and \mtpdpdk (w/ all optimizations) under cross-traffic load of 0\%, 50\%, and 90\% of the server thread's saturation point and file sizes of 32B and 8KB. \mtpdpdk consistently provides lower latency, improving tail latency by 14\% to 46\%.
+As with throughput, these gains arise from the packet-generation optimizations described below.

-Our second \mtp-compliant target is implemented over a combination of eBPF hooks, including XDP, and userspace.
-We developed \mtpxdp by refactoring eTran, a recent implementation of TCP and Homa in eBPF \cite{etran}. eTran is a complex combination of several components: a user-space data-path communicating with applications, a Linux Kernel data path scattered across three eBPF hooks, namely XDP (runs in the driver on ingress traffic), XDP-GEN (eTran-specific, runs at the end of a NAPI poll), and XDP-EGRESS (eTran-specific, runs on egress traffic), and a user-space control path.
-The user-space data-path maintains send and receive buffers and does segmentation and reassembly, most of the transport state is maintained and modified in the eBPF programs, and the user-space control path maintains timers and does congestion control operations.
-Use-space and eBPF-based components communicate via efficient AF\_XDP sockets \cite{afxdp}.
-We describe our experience modifying eTran to support \mtp's API to develop \mtpxdp, and compare their performance.

-\signpost{Inputs and event processing} Our changes here are conceptually similar to what we changed for \mtpdpdk.
-We reuse eTran's link and network layers in XDP but modify it to call \mtp's dispatcher and network event processing logic when it gets to the transport layer.
-We reuse eTran's data structures, e.g., eBPF maps, to maintain per-flow state.
-Again, since \mtp's event processors are written in a constrained C-like language, we could translate them to acceptable C code that could run in XDP (\sref{app:xdp}).
-For \mtp's built-in sliding window type, we re-purpose eTran's optimized bitmaps.
-For application events whose event processors do not handle data (e.g., connection handshake in TCP), the user-space control path is modified to send ``fake'' packets with the event metadata to XDP-EGRESS, which executes the event processors and sends the resulting control packets out.